seamapi/edgespec/README.md

 Specifying a target does two things:

 - Configures the dev server and test fixture to simulate the specified target.
-For example, if the target is `wintercg_minimal`, `import("node:fs")` will throw an error.
+For example, if the target is `wintercg-minimal`, `import("node:fs")` will throw an error.
 - Changes how code is bundled for production.
 For example, if the target is `bun`, the entry point will use `Bun.serve()`.
 If the target is `node`, the entry point will use `http.createServer()`.

  The target can be configured in your `edgespec.config.ts` file: